marcusmota/los-angeles-business-problem-solver/README.md

 ## Running the tests

-To run the unit test just run npm run test-unit, to run the integration tests run test-integration
+To run the unit test just type npm run test-unit, to run the integration tests type npm run test-integration

 ## Authors